Malmusidi/routing-prediction/notebooks/README.md

 # Notebooks

-## Quick Start

-**Most users only need `03_apply_pretrained_models.ipynb`**
+**`03_apply_pretrained_models.ipynb`**

-This notebook loads the pre-trained models and generates predictions for your O-D pairs.
-You only need to provide origin and destination coordinates.
+This notebook loads the pre-trained models and generates predictions for O-D pairs.
+The only need is to provide origin and destination coordinates.

 ## All Notebooks